imanjokko/PizzaRunner/Solutions/Recommendations and Conclusion.md

 4. To better maximize profits, Danny could look into his overall operations cost.
  - Are the current procurement methods as cost effective as they could be?
  - Are the pizza and delivery prices right?
 Taking note of what is leftover after paying runners

+Overall, the Pizza Runner HQ seems to be doing fairly well for a new business.
+There are still a lot of areas to explore and look into from a business standpoint, so I hope I did a good enough job for Danny to call me back when he decides to take the next steps at the Pizza HQ.
+Till then, eat pizza 🍕 and stay safe!